SeppiaBrilla/University-notes/Combinatorial Decision Making and Optimization/SAT.md

-Any decision (and [[Combinatorial Decision Making and Optimization/Constraint satisfaction problem|optimization]]) problem can be described as a proposition formula to satisfy.
+Any decision (and [[CSP|optimization]]) problem can be described as a proposition formula to satisfy.
 Doing so, allows using logic formuals to find a solution to a given problem.
 SAT tries to "satisfy" a given logic formula using logic.
 SAT is an NP-complete problem and, thus, finding a solution to a problem with SAT can be very costly, even tho modern algorithms can find a solution (if it exists) in a very efficient way.

 ## Basic SAT solver idea: DPLL